Leaky gut syndrome is a proposed digestive condition where the intestinal lining allows bacteria and toxins into the bloodstream.

 Since many doctors do not consider leaky gut to be a legitimate medical condition, there is no standard treatment.

-However, certain dietary and lifestyle changes may help people to improve their gut health.
-This, in turn, may alleviate leaky gut symptoms.
+However, certain dietary and lifestyle changes may help people to improve the strength of their intestinal barrier..

 The following dietary tips may help to improve gut health: